How to Find People’s Address

 3. Last Known address

 This will help a trace agent to gain address links moving forward to the present day from data sets that are available for a particular case.
-For example a debt case can utilise credit agency information and will show address links from the historic address moving forward to the present day address for the subject.
+For example, a debt case can utilize credit agency information and will show address links from the historic address moving forward to the present day address for the subject.

 4. Telephone numbers